wszhan/nand2tetris/README.md

 ### Fill

 It is extremely important to differentiante D register and A register as well as their usage in the code while writing the machine code.
 Addresses are calculated, and as per the computed result manipulations are done.

+## Project 7 & 8: VM Translator

+Leave a note here to save someone's life probably: if you are uploading week 8's project file and the grader keeps failing your assignment, try rename the file to "project7.zip".
+It worked for me.

+## Project 10: Compiler part 1

+This assignment is not difficult; the syntax of Jack language is already pretty simplified for educational purposes by the professors.
+However, it can be very time-consuming, because the compiler needs to cope with all syntactically legitimate arrangement.
+Following the steps proposed by the professor is a good way to go.